 Of course, when you decide to incorporate some of these keywords into your description, make sure they are relevant to the listing.

 Just as there are perfect buzzwords for your listing description, there are also words that you should stay away from.
-In the same Zillow study, researchers found that the following words can negatively impact your listing price and DOM:
+In the same Zillow study, researchers found that the following words can negatively impact your listing price and days-on-market (DOM):

 - Fixer